1) Food Re-Supply

 The Yukon is most accessible by air or ground transportation.
 The Whitehorse International Airport receives non-stop flights departing Frankfurt, Germany from May to October as well as flights several times daily from Vancouver, British Columbia and several times weekly from Edmonton and Calgary, Alberta.

-If you are planning one of the greatest road trips in the world, you will arrive into Whitehorse, Yukon on either the Alaska Highway or the Klondike Highway.
-The scenery is breathtaking so make sure to include a camera in your luggage as well as plenty of time to stop and explore.
+If you are planning one of the greatest road trips in the world, you will arrive into Whitehorse on either the Alaska Highway or the Klondike Highway.
+The scenery is breathtaking, so make sure your camera is handy and you give yourself plenty of time to stop and explore.
 Both car and RV rentals are available in Whitehorse if you choose to fly first and then drive from here.

 ||Condor Ihr Sonnenflieger|